TrigerSoft/jaque/README.md

 # JAva QUEry

-This library enables language-level code expressions to be represented as objects in the form of expression trees at runtime:
+This library enables Java 8 Lambdas to be represented as objects in the form of expression trees at runtime:

 ```java
 void method(Predicate<Customer> p) {